Jupiter-Development-Revamp/.github/profile/README.md

-# Jupiter Development
-Welcome to Jupiter Development otherwise known as Jupiter, Jupiter provides new and quality scripting.
-Jupiter has always been innovative, and it is something Jupiter has prided itself on, innovative and free for its users.
-Jupiter is a trustworthy choice for many, it's the fact we never release anything that isn't open-sourced or and never made anyone pay!
-Jupiter is not a new development, Jupiter has been a development team since 2019, currently focusing purely on products for **you**!

-## Background
-While Jupiter was founded back in 2019 for cheats/exploits, our current changes in development take a different route.
-No longer creating cheats or exploits, but rather providing a new meaning to its former past, creating Anti-Cheat solutions and Roblox games. **THIS MEANS YOU WILL NOT FIND ANY OF OUR OLD WORKS!!!**

-## Projects
+**Jupiter Development**

+Welcome to **Jupiter Development**!
+Also known as Jupiter by our peers, we provide high-tech and quality **scripting solutions**.
+Innovation has always been at the core of Jupiter,  since 2019, and moving forward, we take great pride in our work.
+We are proud to be one of the few offering free open-source resources for all users.
+We will never release anything closed-source or charge for our work—Jupiter is a development team dedicated to teaching people and assisting many since **2019**.

+📜 **Background**

+Originally founded in 2019, Jupiter focused on cheats and unfair advantages.
+However, we have since shifted direction.
+We no longer develop cheats or exploits; instead, we are rewriting our shared history and making our past right by creating Anti-Cheat solutions.

+🔴 **You will not find any of our old works!!!**

+🚀 **Projects**

-Jupiter despite being from 2019, has few viewable projects, while this might suck, Jupiter Development has been currently interested in exploring Anti-Cheat solutions, aiming to help and protect our games and developers on Roblox!
-We believe tools and resources should NOT be paid, but rather free and viewable to all!
+Despite our history dating back to 2019, Jupiter Development currently has a select number of public repositories.
+Our primary focus is on Anti-Cheat solutions to help protect games and developers on Roblox.
+We firmly believe that security tools and development resources should be free and accessible to all.
-We plan to have projects such as **Armed Vortex** which is a proper Anti-Cheat (Unlike our released one).

-## Developers
-Owned and Produced by StyxDeveloper, or John.

-## Join Us
-Join us (https://discord.gg/MstqrY6gtq) providing a new and innovative and future.
+🔹 **Armed Vortex** - A fully functional **Anti-Cheat system** still in development but already available for viewing.

+🔹 **Project Veritas** - A fully functional **Anti-Cheat**, not recommended for use though, it is client-sided.

+🔹 **Roblox Command Handlers** - A fully functional **command detector**, mostly used for admin systems.

+👨‍💻 **Developers**

+Jupiter Development is owned and operated by **StyxDeveloper (John)**.

+🌟 **Join Us**

+Be a part of our **innovation**, and suggest our **future**!
+Join our community: